2i2c-org/team-compass/projects/managed-hubs/incidents.md

 opposed to Change and Guidance requests, which have a {term}`Support Budget`).

 We use the "Severity" field in Pagerduty to count incidents.
-If an incident affects end users, please *manually* set the Severity field to "P1" in pagerduty.
-This allows us to gain metrics on user facing outages [measured by PagerDuty](https://2i2c-org.pagerduty.com/analytics/overview-dashboard/NjW0L-tdZdvnQxz6BjhsCQ).
+If an incident affects end users, please *manually* set the Severity field to "P1" in pagerduty if it hasn't been set by automation or if you manually created the incident.
+This allows us to gain metrics on user facing outages [measured by PagerDuty](https://2i2c-org.pagerduty.com/analytics/overview-dashboard/NjW0L-tdZdvnQxz6BjhsCQ) and to share them publicly on the [2i2c PagerDuty status page](https://2i2c-hubs.trust.pagerduty.com).

 ## Communication channels